The Finals: Chinese version

-On June 17th, 2025, IGN China posted a video primarily about the Chinese version of The Finals.
-In collaboration with Tencent, Embark, and Nexon began localizing this game for China's cultural context.
+On June 17, 2025, IGN China posted a video primarily about the Chinese version of The Finals.
+In collaboration with Tencent, Embark and Nexon began localizing this game for China's cultural context.
 In the video, the game developers from Tencent discussed the upcoming beta test of the Chinese version, the unique features coming (including skins, events, and maps), and their determination to eliminate bugs and cheaters.
-Examples of the new features include character skins related to food delivery services in China, a Defibrillator skin in a pen-shaped adrenaline injection shape, and upgradable skins (for both the character and weapons) with a new unique color for each upgrade using multibucks.
-The game will have its official release on November 18th, 2025.
+Examples of the new features include character skins related to food delivery services in China, a Defibrillator skin in a pen-shaped adrenaline injection shape, and upgradable skins (for both the character and weapons) with a unique color for each upgrade using multi-bucks.
+The game was officially released on November 18, 2025.

+Sponsors

+The Finals introduced a sponsorship feature in season 4, in which players could choose a seasonal, fictional sponsor to sign with.
+Players who signed with a sponsor could unlock cosmetics themed to that sponsor.
+Each season following, players were given a set of new sponsors to sign with, possibly including their previous sponsor.
+This continued until season 9, when players were given the option to sign with any sponsor aside from CNS, allowing them to earn cosmetics they had missed in previous seasons.

+Sponsors are often featured throughout the maps through various props, such as street paint, advertisement banners, in-game announcements etc. Whilst the main sponsors are those that players can sign with, The Finals also features additional fictional brands found on game cosmetics, such as ÖRF.
+These brands serve as world-building elements separate to the main sponsors.

+The following are the set of choosable sponsors.